-Dataflow Models of Computation (MoCs) are convenient for multimedia processing and digital signal processing since they model the application as a network of processing units, which is very natural for applications in these domains [1].
-One of the first and most popular dataflow MoCs is Synchronous Dataflow (SDF) [2].
-In a nutshell, an SDF graph consists of so-called actors connected by FIFO channels.
+consists of so-called actors connected by FIFO channels.
 When it is executed (or fired in SDF terminology), an SDF actor consumes a fixed number of data (referred as tokens) on each of its input edges, performs some computation and produces a fixed number of tokens on each of its output edges.
 These numbers of consumed and produced tokens are fixed integers, which allows static analyses to check boundedness and liveness of SDF graphs.

 Being able to check statically these properties is a strong advantage of SDF, but it comes at the price of forbidding dynamic changes of the graph.
-For this reason, several extensions of SDF have been explored, such as the parametric production and consumption rates (e.g., PSDF [3], BPDF [4], PiSDF [5]), allowing limited changes of the topology using scenarios (e.g., SADF [6]) or the possibility to dynamically enable and disable the edges of the graph (BPDF [4]).
-The common points of these variants is to remain statically analyzable [7], a crucial feature for embedded systems.
-Other MoCs have gone further along the road towards dynamicity (e.g., BDF [8] or DDF [9]), but properties such as boundedness or liveness become undecidable.
+For this reason, several extensions of SDF have been explored, such as the parametric production and consumption rates (e.g., PSDF [4], BPDF [3], PiSDF [10]), allowing limited changes of the topology using scenarios (e.g., SADF [16]) or the possibility to dynamically enable and disable the edges of the graph (BPDF [3]).
+The common point of these variants is to remain statically analyzable [7], a crucial feature for embedded systems.
+Other MoCs have gone further along the road towards dynamicity (e.g., BDF [9] or DDF [19]), but properties such as boundedness or liveness become undecidable.

 One aspect of dataflow MoCs that has not been explored is the dynamic changes to the graph topology.
-For example, this would be very useful for telecommunication applications (to allocate more pipelines when the number of IP packets to be handled increases), embedded video processing (to add filters as the light conditions change), automatic control (to change the control law depending on stability criteria).
+For example, this would be very useful for many kinds of embedded systems, including telecommunication applications (to allocate more pipelines when the number of IP packets to be handled increases or for software-defined radio), embedded video processing (to add filters as the light conditions change), automatic control (to change the control law depending on stability criteria).

 We propose in this paper a variant of SDF called Reconfigurable Dataflow (RDF).
 RDF allows dynamic changes to the graph topology thanks to transformation rules (expressed as graph rewrite rules) and to a controller that applies these rules depending on runtime conditions.
 In RDF, the number of graphs that can be produced using transformation rules is potentially unbounded.
 This contrasts with SADF where the number of scenarios is fixed and, in practice, rather small.
 We show that RDF remains statically analyzable and we describe conditions on transformations to ensure connectivity, boundedness, and liveness of RDF graphs.
+Finally, RDF programs can be deployed on different kinds of target architectures, from single-cores to multi-cores, possibly heterogeneous with DSPs and FPGAs.

 The paper is organized as follows.
 We start by recalling the basic notions of SDF in Sec.
 2 before presenting the RDF MoC in Sec.
 3. Sec.
 4 describes the conditions on transformations and static analyses ensuring that RDF reconfigurations preserve connectivity, consistency, and liveness.
 We present in Sec.
-5 the main features of the implementation of RDF and provide some experimental results in Sec.
+5 the main features of the implementation of RDF and provide some experimental results on a multi-core desktop in Sec.
 6. Finally, Sec.
 7 presents related work and Sec.
 8 concludes.
 The appendix gathers the proofs of the theorems stated in Sec.
 4.

-This article extends and revises the work presented in [10].
-Since then, RDF has been equipped with variable arity actors, an implementation has been developed and experiments have been conducted.
-Sections 3.3, 5 and 6 are novel and other sections have been extended or rewritten.
+This article extends and revises the work presented in [12].
+Since then, RDF has been equipped with variable arity actors, an implementation has been developed, and experiments have been conducted.
+Sections 3.3, 5, and 6 are entirely novel, and other sections have been extended or rewritten.
 Explanations and examples have been added throughout.
-Additional details can be found in a PhD thesis [11].
+Additional details can be found in a PhD thesis [26].